Cairns Travel Guide

 Eat cheap – Eating out can be very expensive, however, there are a lot of sandwich shops around that can keep your costs down.
 Avoid the sit-down restaurants, and instead, grab a sandwich or pack a lunch for a picnic.

 Stay with a local – If you plan ahead, you can usually find a Couchsurfing host to host you during your visit.
-This way, you not only have a free place to stay, but you’ll have a local host that can share their insider tips and advice.
+This way, you not only have a free place to stay, but you’ll also have a local host that can share their insider tips and advice.

 Drink goon (box wine) – Goon is infamous on the Australian backpacker hostel trail.
 This cheap box of wine is the best way to drink, get a buzz, and save a lot of money at the same time.